-An avid reader from a very young age, he’s been inspired by a wide variety of authors, including Robert Asprin, Jody Lynn Nye, R.A.
+An avid reader, he’s been inspired by a wide variety of authors, including Robert Asprin, Jody Lynn Nye, R.A.
 Salvatore, Ed Greenwood and Sir Arthur Conan Doyle.
-It was the Hardy Boys novels that he discovered in the second grade however that inspired his great love of reading.
+More recently, he’s buried himself in the various series of writers like Jennifer L. Armentrout, H.P.
+Mallory and Amanda Hocking.

 Aside from his writing, Duane is also a musician.
-He took his first bass guitar lesson in 1987, and has been playing bass ever since.
-He also plays some guitar, a little keyboard, and can play some basic drum rhythms without embarrassing himself.
+He took his first bass guitar lesson in 1987 and has been playing bass ever since.
+He also plays some guitar and a little keyboard.
 As he’s always been a great lover of music, he often has it playing quietly in the background while he writes.

 Ok, that’s all the stuff that’s in the “About the Author” section of the books.
 Now, here’s the stuff I left out… (Warning: This is a bit long winded.)